-- Four courses in mathematics: MTH 1321 (Cal 1) and higher are acceptable courses - Courses must count toward a major or minor in mathematics - STA courses meeting these conditions will satisfy the Level 4 requirement for mathematics - The most common set of classes for Level 4 in mathematics is MTH 1321 (Calculus 1), MTH 1322 (Calculus 2), STA 3381 (Probability and Statistics), and either MTH 2311 (Linear Algebra) or MTH 2321 (Calculus 3)
+- Four courses in mathematics: MTH 1321 (Cal 1) and higher are acceptable courses - Courses must count toward a major or minor in mathematics b.
+Foreign Language c.
+Science

+- STA courses meeting these conditions will satisfy the Level 4 requirement for mathematics - The most common set of classes for Level 4 in mathematics is MTH 1321 (Calculus 1), MTH 1322 (Calculus 2), STA 3381 (Probability and Statistics), and either MTH 2311 (Linear Algebra) or MTH 2321 (Calculus 3)